hapax/hapax.github.io/assets/simple-physics.md

 Physical laws tell us how measurements depend on each other.
-For example, Newton's second law $F = ma$ tells us how measurements of the force ($F$) applied to an old pumpkin (of mass $m$) are related to its acceleration ($a$).
+For example, Newton's second law $F = ma$ tells us how measurements of force, mass and acceleration are related.
 But here is a simple observation.
 If the two sides of $F = ma$ are equal, the dimensions must agree.
-Sometimes, we can actually go backwards.
-By assembling some physical quantities with known dimensions, we can *determine* the physical laws connecting them!
+Remarkably, we can sometimes *reverse* this process, and determine the physical laws relating some quantities from their dimensions!
 Once again, this is easier to show with examples than abstract descriptions.

 #### 2.2.
 Example: the wobbly pumpkin <a id="sec-2-2" name="sec-2-2"></a>